anon-is-anonymus/get5-configs/README.md

 B05: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/B05.json

 # A2B
-config files created specially for A2B Esports.
-Join them here: https://discord.gg/rTK6RHyecE
+I have config files created specially for A2B Esports.
+[Join them here](https://discord.gg/rTK6RHyecE).
+All files are in the A2B folder.
+I'm not taking requests to do custom match configs unless u feel like paying me lmao.

-A2B V Synergy eSports: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B_v_Synergy_eSports.json

-AngelSkar V Team Manta: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B%20Tourney%20Configs/Angelskar_v_Team_Manta.json

-Team Spices V Lil Illusion: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B%20Tourney%20Configs/Team_Spices_V_Lil_Illusion.json

-Team Baguette V NMTK: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B%20Tourney%20Configs/Team_Baguette_V_NMTK.json

-Illusion V Lil Illusion: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B%20Tourney%20Configs/Illusion_V_Lil_Illusion.json

-Vandad Esports V NMTK: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B%20Tourney%20Configs/Vandad_Esports_V_NMTK.json

-Broken Bois V Synergy Esports: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B%20Tourney%20Configs/Broken_Bois_v_Synergy_eSports.json

-Illusion V AngelSkar: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B%20Tourney%20Configs/Illusion_V_AngelSkar.json

-Vandad Esports V Broken Bois: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B%20Tourney%20Configs/Vandad_Esports_V_Broken_Bois.json

-Broken Bois V AngelSkar: raw.githubusercontent.com/anon-is-anonymus/get5-configs/main/A2B%20Tourney%20Configs/Broken_Bois_V_AngelSkar.json